C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-2/README.md

 <img src="_images/illu2.png" alt="Illu2" width="500"/>

-So, the only thing left to do is just find a way to get B and A (and compute them via the algorithm), and to put the pieces together!
+So, the only thing left to do is just find a way to get `A` and `B`, and to put the pieces together!

+As it happens, the first part is really easy - we have four tries that we can use in order to compute A, and B.
+The ciphertext we will send is `our_input + LENGTH`.
+And both A, and B will be the last block of the ciphertext resulted by this.
+Then we just need to recreate the terms that allowed the cratoin of A or B at the first time then add the other ciphertext we didn't create.
+This will give us the result we want to send the next time!
+For the second time we want to do the same, but swapped.
+This will equal the same last block of ciphertext we recieved at the previous try...
+And bingo!